aidansmth/safer-illinois/content/en/our-vision/index.md

 #### No Downsides

 Illinois is wide enough that we can fit a high-quality, fully-protected bidirectional bikeway on the street with almost no parking losses!
-All while keeping bikes and scooters safe also keeps them out of the way of cars and trucks.
+All while keeping bikes and scooters out of the way of cars and trucks.

 Daylighting the corners to make the corridor safer for pedestrians will necessitate removal of a few spaces at the intersections on both sides of the street.
 Removal of a few more spaces may be needed to ensure that trucks have adequate space to back into docks.